Maryland, led by its junior guards, completes a two-game sweep of Nebraska

 With six points Wednesday, senior guard Darryl Morsell eclipsed 1,000 points in his college career, becoming the 56th player in Maryland history to reach that milestone.
 The game against the Cornhuskers also marked Morsell’s 100th career start.
 Only 18 other Terps have started that many games.

 Nebraska hung around with Maryland on Tuesday, and the Terps needed a strong final eight minutes after Nebraska tied the score late.
-But in the rematch, Maryland held a double-digit lead through nearly the entire second half and eventually picked up another win during a critical stretch of games.
+But in the rematch, Maryland held a double-digit lead throughout most of the second half and eventually picked up another win during a critical stretch of games.